Liederkreis, Op. 39 (Schumann): Songs

-"In der Fremde"
+"In der Fremde" I

 Form

-The form of "In der Fremde" is ambiguous: there are arguments that it is through-composed and that it is in the A–B–A form.
+The form of "In der Fremde" is ambiguous: there are arguments that it is through-composed and arguments that it is in the A–B–A form.

 The evidence that "In der Fremde" is through-composed is found in both the melody and the harmony.
 The harmonic pattern is inconsistent enough to be through composed: The piece modulates from F♯ minor, to A major, to B minor, then back to F♯ minor.
 Within each of these keys, the general structure is comparable, but the last significant section (mm 22–28) is strikingly different.
 With each modulation, the melody changes.
 The modulations are not directly congruent with the stanza changes, which points to a through-composed piece.

 It can be argued that "In der Fremde" takes an A–B–A–C form.
 Though they are in different keys, the first and third sections (A) have nearly the same melody and comparable harmonic structures.
 The second section (B) has all new melodic material and is in a major mode which contrasts with the A section.
-The final section is new material; it "echoes the last line of the first quatrain [and] stands in for a return of the entire quatrain”, but does not constitute a restatement of the A section.
+The final section is new material; it "echoes the last line of the first quatrain [and] stands in for a return of the entire quatrain", but does not constitute a restatement of the A section.